Motorcycle Test & Trikes

 NB.
 See the ‘Motorcycle & Trike Licensing’ section of this web site for more detailed information on staged licensing for motorcycles.

 For people who hold existing full car licenses (category B) prior to January 19th 2013, nothing changes.
-(New licensing rules cannot be backdated).
+(New licensing regulations cannot be backdated so ‘Grandfather Rights’ apply).

 NB.
 The correct form for notifying the DVLA of a disability is here:

 Do not surrender your licence when you send in this notification, the DVLA will let you know if they require you to send your licence to them for any reason.
 If you are required to send your licence in to DVLA for any reason, we recommend you keep a good photocopy or scan of both sides of your licence.